Little girl exploring spring in the forest

-Spring is on it's way!
-With the blossoming of trees, bumbling of bees and the noisy return of migratory birds, this time of year brings with it bundles of energy, and an opportunity to get the family out and about enjoying the fresh air.
+Spring is on its way at long last.
+With the blossoming of trees, bumbling of bees and the noisy return of migratory birds, this time of year brings with it bundles of energy and an opportunity to get the family out and about in the fresh air.
+Whether you’re visiting a local woodland or exploring from your doorstep, take note of our five family outdoor activities that celebrate spring in all its glory.

-There are 59 different species of butterfly in the UK, some much more common than others, how many can you spot during spring?
+There's an amazing 59 different species of butterfly in the UK.
+How many can you spot on your next forest walk?

 Here are a few handy tips to get started:

-• Stealth is key - try to move slowly and avoid casting a shadow over the butterfly, as it will fly away to find a new sunbathing spot!
+• try to move slowly and avoid casting a shadow over the butterfly, as it will fly away to find a new sunbathing spot.

 Red admiral butterfly with open wings